 Are dental x-rays safe?

 Gum disease is diagnosed through a process that measures the depth of the pockets around each tooth.
-Pockets that are greater than 3 millimeters in depth are considered hazardous and will generally require treatment.
+Pockets that are greater than 3 millimeters in depth are considered hazardous.
+Therefore, will generally require treatment.

 How is gum disease treated?